© Morzine TO | vtl photo

 This is one winter activity that doesn't require a lot of expensive equipment, just grab your sledge and head for the nearest snow-covered hill!

 Be in charge of your own sledge and team of excitable husky dogs, driving them along forest paths in winter.
-After a brief explanation of how to make your team stop and start, you set off following the guide’s team.
-There are also child-dedicated rides.
+After a brief explanation of how to make your team stop and start, you set off following the guides team.
+There are also dedicated rides for children.
 It's a very popular winter activity, so booking at least 48 hours in advance is a must.
 They run from early December to the end of April (snow-permitting) in Avoriaz.

 Snowmobiling